openequella/openequella.github.io/guides/ReportingGuide.md

 To create this report
 1. Create a new report.
 For this example, the report has been named ‘Item owners report’.
-2. Create a JDBC data set to return all items created in the last week The query selects information on items from the CURRENT_INSTITUTION (a variable defined by EQUELLA to determine which institution is being accessed) that were created in the last seven days.
-(NOTE: EQUELLA also defines a CURRENT_USER variable, which provides the user ID of the user running the query.)
+2. Create a JDBC data set to return all items created in the last week The query selects information on items from the CURRENT_INSTITUTION (a variable defined by openEQUELLA to determine which institution is being accessed) that were created in the last seven days.
+(NOTE: openEQUELLA also defines a CURRENT_USER variable, which provides the user ID of the user running the query.)

 This particular query is written for a PostgreSQL database and uses the date_part() function that may not work in another database type.
 Check your database documentation for equivalent functions to evaluate dates.